ZijunCui02/ZijunCui02.github.io/_talks/PCPlanner.md

 To address these issues, this work presents **PC-Planner**, a novel physics-constrained self-supervised learning framework for robot motion planning with various shapes in complex environments.
 To this end, we propose several physical constraints, including monotonic and optimal constraints, to stabilize the training process of the neural network with the Eikonal equation.
 Additionally, we introduce a novel **shape-aware distance field** that considers the robot's shape for efficient collision checking, addressing the computational intensity and facilitating adaptive motion planning at test time.

-Experiments in diverse scenarios with different robots demonstrate the superiority of the proposed method in efficiency and robustness for robot motion planning, particularly in complex environments.
+Experiments in diverse scenarios with different robots demonstrate the superiority of the proposed method in efficiency and robustness for robot motion planning, particularly in **complex environments**.

 <p style="text-align: center; font-style: italic;">Preventing the converge to local minimum</p>